NSO-developer/netsim-wrapper/README.md

 ## Authors and Thanks

-netsim-wrapper was developed by [Kiran Kumar Kotari](https://github.com/kirankotari), For any suggestions or comments contact kirankotari@live.com.
+netsim-wrapper was developed by [Kiran Kumar Kotari](https://github.com/kirankotari), For any suggestions or comments contact kkotari@cisco.com or kirankotari@live.com.
 If you find any bugs please fix them and send me a pull request.